 Diabetes is a growing global epidemic with 642M people expected to suffer from this metabolic disease by 2040.
 Although there is a huge market potential, the market penetration of diabetes digital solutions, in fact, for all chronic conditions, is still less than 1%.

-A closer look at the digital diabetes market shows that there a few key market players who drive digital diabetes innovation and disrupt the sector with the help of their mobile apps, connected devices and personalized patient-centric data-driven services.
+A closer look at the digital diabetes market shows that there are a few key market players who drive digital diabetes innovation and disrupt the sector with the help of their mobile apps, connected devices and personalized patient-centric data-driven services.
 Their digital health solutions provide diagnostic support and remote consultations, give automated customized recommendations and are able to intelligently transform real-time data into predictive models in order to better meet diabetes patients’ expectations and make their daily health challenges more manageable.

 We had a chance to talk with one of the top market players in the digital diabetes management arena.
 In his interview with us, Erez Raphael, CEO at DarioHealth shares the future trends in the digital diabetes sphere and how the company engages with their customers.